rojinebrahimi/v2ray/README.md

 mkdir /etc/letsencrypt
 ```

-- First, clone the repo into your desired path and "cd" to it.
+- Second, clone the repo into your desired path and "cd" to it.
 Then build the required images using:
 ```
 docker-compose build
 ```
-- Second, go for running the container.
-The default port is 9007 but feel free to change it via args in the docker-compose file.
+- Third, run the container.
+The default port is 9007, feel free to change it via args in the docker-compose file.
 ```
 docker-compose -p v2ray up -d
 ```